ctrautma/NicQual/README.md

     ./b configure   (run only once)

     ./b build

+NOTE: T-Rex server may need gcc, zlib-devel, and dpdk rpms installed to build correctly.

 Next step is to create a minimum configuration file.
 It can be created by script ``dpdk_setup_ports.py``.
 The script with parameter ``-i`` will run in interactive mode and it will create file ``/etc/trex_cfg.yaml``.